alxndravl/hello-world/README.md

 # hello-world

 This is my first repository.
-I am just learning how to be a frontednd developer.
+I am just learning how to be a frontend developer.
 It's still hard, but I'm trying too much :)